Gun Industry Immunity

 The fourth exception to PLCAA permits civil liability against the gun industry if a contract or warranty was breached, related to the purchase of the firearm.
 Though this exception appears straightforward on its face, no one to date has successfully used this exception.
 There are currently no known cases where the breach of contract or warranty exception have been used to assist victims and survivors of gun violence or hold the gun industry accountable for business practices that endangered or ended people’s lives.34

 Exception 5: The “Defect in Design” Exception

 The fifth exception to PLCAA’s civil immunity allows for actions against the gun industry arising from the death, physical injury, or property damage that results from the defective design or manufacturing of a product.
-Such causes of action are only viable if the use of the product was not a “volitional act that constituted a criminal offense.”35 This exception has yet to be successfully implemented by victims or survivors of gun violence.
+Such causes of action are only viable if the use of the product was not a “volitional act that constituted a criminal offense.”35 This exception has yet to yield a successful verdict for victims or survivors of gun violence.

 Adames v.
 Sheehan, 909 N.E.2d 742 (Ill.
 2009)

 A child playing with his father’s gun accidentally shot and killed his friend.
 The parents of the child who was killed invoked the “defect in design” exception by arguing that the gun did not contain adequate warnings or safety features to prevent accidental use by children.
 The Supreme Court of Illinois rejected the parents’ argument, finding that the child’s death was the result of a “volitional act that constituted a criminal offense,” because the boy who shot him meant to point the gun at him and pull the trigger.36 The parents’ case was thus preempted by PLCAA.

 Exception 6: The “Gun Control Act and National Firearms Act” Exception